-NATO remains committed to the full implementation of UNSCR 1325 on Women, Peace and Security and related Resolutions, which aim to protect and promote women’s rights, role and participation in preventing and ending conflict.
+NATO remains committed to the full implementation of UNSCR 1325 on Women, Peace and Security and related Resolutions, which aim to promote women’s rights, increase women’s participation in preventing and ending conflict, and protect women and girls from conflict-related sexual violence.
 In line with the policy developed by NATO Allies together with partners in the Euro-Atlantic Partnership Council (EAPC), significant progress has been made in implementing the goals set out in these Resolutions.

 Protecting children in armed conflict

 NATO is committed to the implementation of UNSCR 1612 and related Resolutions on the protection of children affected by armed conflict.
 At the 2014 NATO Summit in Wales, NATO leaders decided more could be done to ensure the Alliance is sufficiently prepared whenever and wherever the issue of Children and Armed Conflict is likely to be encountered.
 The result was the NATO policy document "The Protection of Children in Armed Conflict - Way forward".

 Prepared in cooperation with the UN, the policy aims to deepen the implementation of UNSCR 1612 into NATO operations and missions.
 These efforts include training the Alliance's deployed troops to recognise, monitor and report violations against children and to incorporate child protection issues into NATO exercise scenarios.
 When it is invited to train local forces, NATO also emphasises the importance of protecting children in armed conflict.